Salt Lake City and County Building

 The building was monstrously over budget.
 Estimated by the firm at $350,000, the winning contractor bid $377,978, but by the building's dedication on December 28, 1894, it had cost nearly $900,000.
 Complicating matters was the Panic of 1893 which cut Salt Lake City and County revenues nearly in half.
 As a result of this, plans for large stained glass windows for the building were discarded.

-Although now used exclusively by Salt Lake City government, the building originally served many functions.
+Although now used exclusively by the Salt Lake City government, the building originally served many functions.
 Salt Lake County offices called the structure home until the 1980s when the County elected to build a new complex at 21st South and State Street.

 The building served as Utah's Capitol from when statehood was granted in 1896 until the present Utah State Capitol was completed in 1915.
 The Salt Lake City and County building also housed Salt Lake's first public library and contained courtrooms, including one that condemned organizer Joe Hill to death amid international attention in 1914.